conda-forge/conda-forge.github.io/src/user/faq.rst

 :ref:`(Q) <faq_abi_incompatibility>` **How to handle breaking of a package due to ABI incompatibility?**

   If your package breaks ABI with a version bump, here are a few steps you can take to fix it:

+  - Rebuild the new version with corrected ``run_exports``.
-  - Rebuild the package with corrected ``run_exports``.
+  - Rebuild the old version with corrected ``run_exports``.
   - Hot-fix the repodata of dependencies to include corrected pinnings for the package.

   To read more on how to specify ``run_exports``, see `this <https://conda-forge.org/docs/maintainer/pinning_deps.html?highlight=run_exports#specifying-run-exports>`_.